This post contains affiliate links.

 Persian Star Garlic

-Persian Star garlic is known for its attractive purple-striped bulbs.
-It has a rich, full-bodied flavor that is medium in intensity.
-Persian Star garlic produces 6-8 cloves per bulb, making it great for recipes that call for a moderate amount of garlic.
-It works well in Mediterranean and Middle Eastern dishes, stir-fries, and pasta sauces.
+Persian Star garlic is an aesthetic garlic with attractive purple-striped bulbs.
+It has what we think is fair to call a full-bodied flavor that is medium in intensity.
+Persian Star garlic produces 6-8 cloves per bulb, and is used extensively in Mediterranean and Middle Eastern dishes, stir-fries, and pasta sauces.

 Purple Glazer Garlic